-- Structural is a group of Processing Step Types, used for a collection of contours that describe how the printed product will be finished to produce a 3D end product from a flat substrate, such as cutting lines, crease lines, etc. - Braille: braille characters that are applied after printing, e.g. by a die cutter or inkjet device. - Legend: job related data outside the boundaries of the actual printed products. - Dimensions: indications of the physical sizes - Positions is a group of Processing Step Types, used for objects that indicate intended, allowed or forbidden positions for certain types of elements, e.g. allowed positions for content on a flap of a carton. - White: white ink to be printed on a transparent or metallic substrate. - Varnish: indicating the application of varnish after printing.
+- Structural Data: a collection of contours that describe how the printed product will be finished to produce a 3D end product from a flat substrate, such as cutting lines, crease lines, etc. - Braille: braille characters that are applied after printing, e.g. by a die cutter or inkjet device. - Legend: job related data outside the boundaries of the actual printed products. - Dimensions: indications of the physical sizes - Positions: objects that indicate intended, allowed or forbidden positions for certain types of elements, e.g. allowed positions for content on a flap of a carton. - White: white ink to be printed on a transparent or metallic substrate. - Varnish: indicating the application of varnish after printing.